Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 All terminology is explained in the next sections.
 You may check the MVC and Razor Pages sample and navigate through the pages.

-The library does not use `EndPoint` routing, so you can invoke the `UseContentSecurityPolicy` middleware before or after `UseRouting`.
+The library does not use `Endpoint` routing, so you can invoke the `UseContentSecurityPolicy` middleware before or after `UseRouting`.

 ````csharp